Shikhar-Srivastava-16/Rosetta/README.md

 Click on it to open the app.

 The cloning process will start when you type 'git clone' followed by the URL into the command - line interface of Windows PowerShell.
 If the application prompts you to enter your login details, you should do so.
 It should not, however, be needed.
 Once PowerShell has finished cloning the code here, enter 'cd Rosetta' into the prompt.
-If you are using VSCode, enter the command _code ._ into the terminal to open VSCode.
+If you are using VSCode, type the command _code ._ into the terminal to open VSCode.
 You should now be ready to use the program.

-It's a good idea to run _git push_ every once in a while with VSCode.
+It's a good idea to run _git pull_ every once in a while with VSCode.
 This keeps your clone of the project up to date with the main project.